New York City Vacuum Extractor Injury Attorneys

-Legal Representation After a Birth Injury
+Legal Representation After a Vacuum Extractor Birth Injury in New York City

 The use of a vacuum extractor can save an infant’s life when used appropriately.
 But misuse of these devices can cause severe harm.
 Doctors who use these devices improperly or when it is unsafe to do so can be liable for resulting birth injuries.